NVIDIA/cuda-quantum/docs/sphinx/api/builtin_ops.rst

 :code:`rz`
 ---------------------

-This is an arbitrary rotation about the Z axis.
+This operation is an arbitrary rotation about the Z axis.

 .. code-block:: cpp